isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

     res4 <- bq_project_query('isb-cgc-myproject123', weightSql[['SQL']])
     weightTable <- bq_table_download(res4)

-    # then the ROC
+    # then the performance metrics
     rocSql <- queryModelROCSQL(modSql[['Modelname']], datasql[["Tablename"]])
     res5 <- bq_project_query('isb-cgc-myproject123', rocSql[['SQL']])
     rocTable <- bq_table_download(res5)

-First, using the queryModelTrainingSQL function above, we get information about the model training, which is really useful actually.
+First, using the queryModelTrainingSQL function above, we get information about the model training, which is really useful.
 It will show a number of training iterations, where in each iteration, there's a learning rate.
 When a model is fitting well, you'll see a big jump in the magnitude of the learning rate.
 Also it needs to train for a number of iterations.
 In unsuccessful fittings, the model will not progress beyond just a few iterations.
 Here's the `Google training module <https://developers.google.com/machine-learning/crash-course/reducing-loss/an-iterative-approach>`_ on this topic.

-Second we can get information about the features, such as the mean and quartiles of each gene in this case.
+Secondly we can get information about the features themselves, such as the mean and quartiles of each gene in this case.

 Then, one of the most important calls will be to get the feature weights.
 Since this is a regularized regression, which is controlled using the L1 and L2 parameters, variables that are less helpful in the classification will have weights that will shrink to zero.
+We show the weights in an absolute value sorted order.

 In supervised machine learning, each sample has a known label.
 Here it's the tissue type.
-When the model is used to predict the label on a sample, we will either get it right or wrong.
+When the model is used to predict a label for a sample, we will either get it right or get it wrong.
 We can call the label of the sample either 'cohort 1 positive' or 'cohort 1 negative (i.e. cohort 2 positive).
 Then our model makes a predition on whether the sample is 'cohort 1 positive' or not, making it a boolean value (true or false).

 To determine if our model is doing well, we use classification metrics like recall and precision.